-Sets the time allowed for PPP dial-in users..
+Sets the time allowed for PPP dial-in users and dial-out users.
 This parameter defines the maximum amount of time (in minutes) that a user can be connected.
 The default value is 0, which means the user can be connected for an unlimited amount of time.